dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-wpf-content-in-win32.md

  If the **OK** button was clicked, the handler gets a reference to the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content from the container class.
 It then collects the user information that is held by the associated [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content properties and uses the static controls to display the information on the parent window.
 Because the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content data is in the form of a managed string, it has to be marshaled for use by a Win32 control.
 If the **Cancel** button was clicked, the handler clears the data from the static controls.

- The application [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] provides a set of radio buttons that allow the user to modify the background color of the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content, and several font-related properties.
+ The application UI provides a set of radio buttons that allow the user to modify the background color of the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content, and several font-related properties.
 The following example is an excerpt from the application's window procedure (WndProc) and its message handling that sets various properties on different messages, including the background color.
 The others are similar, and are not shown.
 See the complete sample for details and context.

  [!code-cpp[Win32HostingWPFPage#WMCommandToBG](~/samples/snippets/cpp/VS_Snippets_Wpf/Win32HostingWPFPage/CPP/Win32HostingWPFPage.cpp#wmcommandtobg)]